supatsara-wat/PaperCitationCodeComments/README.md

 https://github.com/supatsara-wat/PaperCitationCodeComments

 This is a research artifact for the paper: **From Academia to Software Development: Publication Citations in Source Code Comments**.
 This artifact is a repository consisting of our dataset, statistically representative sample of identified comments, and qualitative coding results reported in our paper.
-The purposes of this artifact are to enable researchers to replicate our mixed-methods quantitative results of the paper, and to reuse our dataset for further software engineering research.
+The purposes of this artifact are to enable researchers to replicate our mixed-methods quantitative results of the paper, and to reuse the dataset for further software engineering research.

 ## Contents
 * `README.md` - this file.